Auriium/beetle/readme.md

 # Contributing

-Make pull requests and I accept them.
-It's about that simple, just don't shitcode.
+Make pull requests that arent bad and I accept them.
+It's about that simple!

 # Repositories
 ```